caseygomez/plotly_deployment/README.md

 Using my knowledge of JavaScript, Plotly, and D3.js, I create a gauge chart that displays the weekly washing frequency's value, as well as the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.

 ### Deployment
 Using my knowledge of HTML and Bootstrap I customized the webpage for my dashboard.
-There is an image in the jumbotron, additional information about the project as well as additional informaiton about each graph.
+There is an image in the jumbotron, additional information about the project as well as additional information about each graph.

 When the dashboard is first opened in a browser, ID 940’s data is displayed in the dashboard, and the three charts are working according to their requirements.
 When a sample is selected, the dashboard updates to display the data in the panel and all three charts according to their requirements.